 The same evaluation criteria as for the EIC Accelerator Open call apply.

 Like for the EIC Accelerator Open, short applications, comprising a 5-page form; 10-slide PowerPoint presentation; and 3-minute pitch, can be submitted at any date.
-The first deadline for full applications is 9 June 2021; the next one will be 6 October 2021.
+The call is open.
+Applications can be submitted continuously, with three cut-offs: 22 March, 7 June, and 4 October 2023.